Pleasanton, California

 Refineries and heavy industryThere are no oil refineries in Pleasanton or the Tri-Valley; the area's industry is office, retail, and light commercial rather than heavy processing.

-Soil and groundwater contaminationPFAS (PFOA/PFOS) was detected in Pleasanton's municipal groundwater: Well 8 was placed on standby in June 2019 and Wells 5 and 6 went offline in November 2022, so all three city wells (about 20 to 25 percent of supply) are out of service and the city now buys all its water from Zone 7; regulators are investigating sources of a PFAS plume roughly six miles long including the Livermore Airport and the Livermore-Pleasanton fire training center, and Zone 7 opened PFAS treatment plants in Pleasanton in 2023 and 2025.
+Soil and groundwater contaminationPFAS (PFOA/PFOS) was detected in Pleasanton's municipal groundwater: Well 8 was placed on standby in June 2019 and Wells 5 and 6 went offline in November 2022, so all three city wells (about 20 to 25% of supply) are out of service and the city now buys all its water from Zone 7; regulators are investigating sources of a PFAS plume roughly six miles long including the Livermore Airport and the Livermore-Pleasanton fire training center, and Zone 7 opened PFAS treatment plants in Pleasanton in 2023 and 2025.

 Air quality and wildfire smokePleasanton, in the inland Tri-Valley, sees higher summer ozone than coastal Bay Area cities due to heat and basin trapping, within an EPA ozone nonattainment region, and is subject to regional wildfire-smoke episodes.